Carolina and Northwestern Railway: History

 In 1912, new shops were built in Hickory and within 10 years a locomotive was even built within the railroad’s shops.

+In 1917 it acquired the Northampton & Hertford Railroad which had acquired the Gumberry & Jackson Railroad in 1894.

 By the mid 1930s, the Carolina and Northwestern was only operating one freight train a day except Sundays between Chester and Lenoir.
 By 1938, the railroad abandoned the line from west Lenoir to Edgemont.
 The Carolina and Northwestern was absorbed into the Southern Railway system around 1940.

 In 1943, the Carolina and Northwestern was only operating one passenger train a day between Chester and Edgemont.
 Passenger service was soon discontinued in 1947.
 In March 1948, the carrier had completely dropped steam (with Southern Railway 2-8-0 #544 having the honor of being the last steam locomotive on the line) and replaced it with diesel locomotives.
 The Carolina & Northwestern was one of the first completely dieselized railroads in the southeast.

 The section of the line between Chester and York was abandoned around 1972.
 The section from York to Clover was abandoned in 1981.
 By the late 1980s, the line had been abandoned all the way to just north of the North Carolina state line, near Bowling Green, South Carolina.

 Around 1990, the track from Newton to Lincolnton, North Carolina was abandoned by the Norfolk Southern.
 The North Carolina Department of Transportation has railbanked the line from South Newton, NC to an area South of Maiden, NC where the end of the line stops at U.S. Highway 321.

 In 1994, Norfolk Southern sold the original 22 mi line from Hickory, NC to Lenoir, NC to the Caldwell County Economic Development Commission (CCEDC).
 The CCEDC subsequently leased the line to the Caldwell County Railroad Company, a subsidiary of Southeast Shortlines Inc.

 The 5 mi stretch of railroad track between Gastonia and Dallas was abandoned on or about August 20, 2003.